 Any trader knows that one of the keys to being on their game is getting good at risk management.
 And when it comes to crypto, that’s almost like breaking in a wild mustang!
 After all, how do you tame a bucking bronco?
 If you go in blind, the raging animal will almost certainly stomp right over you.
 But what if you tried again armed with the knowledge of a well-trained expert?

 Wild animals, just like crypto, are unpredictable.
 But you can start to identify patterns.
-Using the right tools will show you how to read the markets, how to make use of the price fluctuations between exchanges, and take an educated decision about when to buy or sell.
+Using the right crypto tools will show you how to read the markets, how to make use of the price fluctuations between exchanges, and take an educated decision about when to buy or sell.
 You can even make profits not just when the price swings up, but when it tumbles back down again.
-You just need a little help.
+You just need a little help from cryptocurrency trading software.

-There are a plethora of cryptocurrency trading tools out there and it really depends on your personal tastes and needs as to which you prefer.
-Many traders use several different tools depending on what they want to know and which metric they’re trying to gauge.
-However, the following five are ones that every trader should have in their arsenal.
+There are a plethora of crypto trading tools out there and it really depends on your personal tastes and needs as to which you prefer.
+Many traders use several different crypto tools depending on what they want to know and which metric they’re trying to gauge.
+However, the following five are some of the best cryptocurrency trading tools and we feel that every trader should have at least a couple of them in their arsenal.

 You can’t trade crypto without being part of TradingView.
-This is one awesome platform that provides immense value to both traders and investors.
+This is one awesome cryptocurrency trading software platform that provides immense value to both traders and investors.
 Beyond insightful commentary, a killer forum, and useful tips and tricks from successful traders, there’s also a host of excellent tools on hand.

 Learn from others the types of strategies they use, as well as how well they work for them.
 Share comments and feel like part of a trading community, so you’re not just alone at your keyboard all day!